 “You can’t just walk in out of your arrogance and expect things to be like they are.
 Because when you walked in you brought LaSalle Street (location of violent protests in Chicago) with you, City Hall and all the mass communications media.
 And you are the exploiters, you’re the ones who distort, and ridicule, and emasculate us.
 And that ain’t cool.”– Unnamed black activist addressing cameraman (Robert Forester) in Medium Cool

 Medium Cool opens with the aftermath of a terrible car accident that has left a critically injured woman expiring on the side of the road.
 A small news crew made up of a camera operator (Robert Forster) and sound man (Peter Bonerz) arrive on the scene and begin filming.
 The car’s horn became stuck during the crash so they quickly put an end to its constant screaming allowing them to film the dying woman as she takes her last breath.
-After they’ve gotten their money shot, the two reporters finally discuss calling an ambulance.
-It is a shocking moment.
-One designed to stun viewers and shake them out of complacency.
-This vivid reminder of how our news media is geared towards generating ratings by limiting and manipulating what we do and do not see, is the binding thread that runs through the entire film.
+After they’ve gotten their money shot, the two newsmen consider calling for an ambulance.
+It is a shocking moment and one designed to stun viewers and shake them out of their complacency.
+This vivid reminder of how our news media is geared towards generating ratings by limiting, exploiting and manipulating what we do and do not see, is the binding thread that runs through the entire film.

 Haskell, an award winning cinematographer (The Loved One; 1965, Who’s Afraid of Virginia Woolf?; 1966, In the Heat of the Night; 1967, The Thomas Crown Affair; 1968) made several documentaries (The Living City; 1953, The Bus; 196) before directing his first feature film, Medium Cool.
 The basis of Haskell’s film was a novel by Jack Couffer titled The Concrete Wilderness but Haskell began to reimagine his film as a firsthand account of the political and social upheaval taking shape in Chicago during 1968 seen through the eyes of a cameraman.
 The picture was loosely constructed, employing untrained actors to work alongside the film’s stars and allowing the cast to improvise their lines while interweaving documentary footage into the film’s narrative.
 In the process, the production took on a life of its own and much like the news media it was critiquing, the film’s division between fact and fiction became irreversibly blurred.